 Generating Documentation with SpecFlow+ LivingDoc

 Generating living documentation from your Gherkin files with SpecFlow+ LivingDoc requires you to add the SpecFlow+ build step to your build process.
-This build step parses the Gherkin files in your solution and formats them for display in VSTS.
+This build step parses the Gherkin files in your solution and formats them for display in Azure DevOps.
 A default build step is included when installing the extension.
 This build step only generates the documentation; it does not execute any tests or build your solution.

 Previewing Scenarios with Data Values

 Gherkin scenarios often use tables to store a series of test values that are referenced using placeholders in the Gherkin steps.
 You can see the placholder (“<project template”>) and a table containing the possible values of the placeholder in the following screenshot:

 Use the preview check box in the first column to substitute the placeholders with the values in the corresponding row in the table:

 You can use markdown code to embed images in your feature files.
 These images will then be displayed when viewing the feature file in Azure DevOps.

 When embedding images, the path to the image can be specified as a relative or absolute path.
 You can also embed images stored externally, such as on a website.
 Paths are relative to the location of the feature file.

 Embedding an image in the same directory as the feature file